best learning management systems LMS for employee training

 2. TalentLMS

-TalentLMS is a learning solution that provides a user-friendly interface and various features, including course creation tools, customizable branding and themes, gamification and leaderboards, eCommerce functionality, and reporting and analytics.
+TalentLMS is a learning solution that provides a user-friendly interface to manage course creation tools, customizable branding and themes, gamification and leaderboards, eCommerce functionality, and reporting and analytics.

 First up, TalentLMS lets you hit the ground running with content creation by enabling you to drag and drop an array of media and upload SCORM, TinCan (xAPI), or CMI5 files as you create a new course or redeploy another.
 Along with its authoring tool, you can also boost your online training with 700 soft skills courses from the TalentLibrary.